Home

-Understanding IEP Parent Consent
+IEP Parent Consent

-Definition of Parent Consent:
+Definition of Informed Consent:

 The Individuals with Disabilities Education Act (IDEA) states the school district has achieved informed consent if: